 - Take into account your target audience.

-Write the essay with a particular audience in mind, the people who are going to read your blog.
+Write my essay with a particular audience in mind, the people who are going to read your blog.
 Are they a distinct group—uninterested bystanders, opponents of your viewpoint, etc.?

 - Provide evidence that is both clear and persuasive.

 Strong essays include facts.
 The key elements should back up your assertion or thesis.
-Back your arguments with sufficient facts to verify your reasoning and make your case effectively.
+Back your arguments with sufficient facts to verify your reasoning and make your case effective.